-In recent years, corruption cases have occupied local headlines with increasing frequency.
-This article seeks to explain what constitutes corruption under the law of Singapore and the possible legal consequences of a corruption conviction.
+In recent years, corruption cases in Singapore have occupied local headlines with increasing frequency.
+This article seeks to explain what constitutes corruption under the law of Singapore and the possible legal consequences and punishments of a corruption conviction.

 The offence of corruption